Early modern yoga

-Yoga for the Western world
+Yoga, without asanas, for the Western world

 Early modern yoga was created and presented to the Western world in different forms by Vivekananda, Madame Blavatsky, and others in the late 19th century.
-It embodied the period's distaste for yoga postures and hatha yoga more generally, as practised by the despised Nath yogins, by not mentioning them.
+It embodied the period's distaste for asanas and hatha yoga more generally, as practised by the despised Nath yogins, by not mentioning them.

 Blavatsky, who co-founded the Theosophical Society in 1875, helped to pave the way for the spread of yoga in the West by encouraging interest in occult and esoteric doctrines and a vision of the "mystical East".
-She had travelled to India in 1852-3, and became greatly interested in yoga in general, while despising and distrusting hatha yoga, which she frequently contrasted with her Theosophical version of "true yoga".
+She had travelled to India in 1852-53, and became greatly interested in yoga in general, while despising and distrusting hatha yoga, which she frequently contrasted with her Theosophical version of "true yoga".
 Her Theosophy accordingly views modern asana-based yoga as hatha yoga, a combination of "good exercise", in which it is not much interested, and meditation.
 It is rather more interested in mantra yoga, which it compares to Western plainsong, stating that it is useful for spiritual awareness; and in other forms of yoga such as karma yoga, the path of action; bhakti yoga, the path of devotion; and jnana yoga, the path of knowledge, which Blavatsky thought the yoga most suitable for the Western world.
 Finally, Theosophy considers raja yoga, which "incorporates the main features of all the others", to be the royal road to self-realisation as "a divine immortal being identical with the universal Divine Life."

-In the 1890s, Vivekananda taught a mixture of yoga breathwork (pranayama), meditation, and the distinctively Western idea of positive thinking, derived from the new thought movement.
+In the 1890s, Vivekananda taught a mixture of yoga breathwork (pranayama), meditation, and the distinctively Western idea of positive thinking, derived from the New Thought movement.
 He explicitly rejected the practice of asanas and hatha yoga.
 High-caste Hindus like him had traditionally held low-caste beggars, fakirs, and yogins in contempt for practising dramatic asanas in return for money.
 His attitude was reinforced by the equally ancient distaste of Western visitors to India, including both scholars and colonial officers, for such street people and any postures they were seen to practice.

-Successor
+In 1913, the occultist Aleister Crowley published his Magick (Book 4) which mixed some yoga philosophy into his esoteric teachings.
+He followed this in 1939 with his account of the Yoga Sutras of Patanjali, Eight Lectures on Yoga.
+His writings reinforced the Western association of yogis with practitioners of magic.

+Early asana manuals

+A northwest Indian tradition

+The 1737 Joga Pradīpikā written by Jayatarāma, the 1790 Yogāsanamālā, and a few other manuscripts, all from northwest India (Rajasthan and Punjab) describe similar assemblages of more than 100 asanas.
+Jason Birch and Jacqueline Hargreaves describe these as "many, complex seated, forward-folding, inverted, and supine postures", including more than 10 balancing on the sitting bones with legs and arms raised.
+The asanas were practised by yogins from different sects, including the Rāmānandī and Natha Sampradayas.
+Asanas in this group do not appear to have influenced modern yoga as exercise.